Crypto Tax Switzerland: 2024 Guide

 Which taxes apply to crypto in Switzerland?

-As long as you're considered a private investor - this means there's only two taxes your crypto could be subject to:
+As long as you're considered a private investor - this means there are only two taxes your crypto could be subject to:

 Let's look at both.